moumar/beads/packages/Processing/README.txt

 Beads - a computer music and sound art library for Java. http://www.beadsproject.net.

-This is the Beads Processing Tutorial.
+This is the Beads library for Processing.
 Follow these instructions to get started...

 -- 1. Download and install Processing --